mtumilowicz/spring-security-basic-auth/README.md

 # tests
 We provide full test for authorized / not authorized requests.

-Note that to disable basic auth for test, you could use `@ConditionalOnProperty(value = "app.security.basic.enabled", havingValue = "true", matchIfMissing = true)` and add `app.security.basic.enabled = false` to `test/resources/application.properties`.
+Note that to disable basic auth for test, you could use:
+1. `@ConditionalOnProperty(value = "app.security.basic.enabled", havingValue = "true", matchIfMissing = true)`
+1. and add `app.security.basic.enabled = false` to `test/resources/application.properties`.